LMunday98/3CB109-Assessment-YSJBC_Web_App/README.md

 * The service needs to be provided by a database that is also hosted on cs2s.

-* The service must be wrirrten in Python.
+* The service must be written in Python.
 The client in html / javascript.